 In Florence, after a quick trip to Venice.. and Milan.. and a night in Paris..
 I DID chill out in Florence.
 I enjoyed vegetable soups, more wine than I care to share and drank the best coffee of my life that I made myself!
 Italian grinds are now my favourite.

-Having burned off my last morsel of food and watching Aaron slowly decline into an irrational state of hunger we found a grocery store where Aaron sat with our suitcases outside while I ran inside to get food.
+Having burned off my last morsel of food and watching Aaron slowly decline into an irrational state of hunger, we found a grocery store where Aaron sat with our suitcases outside while I ran inside to get food.
 A few minutes later I came out with a giant container of water, mozzarella cheese, peanuts and pretzels.
-We sat outside the grocery store on our suitcases and sheepishly, yet savagely, devoured the makeshift meal.
+Sitting on our suitcases and sheepishly, yet savagely, we devoured the makeshift meal.
 Much to all the grocery shoppers amusement.
-We got a lot of smiles though!
+We got a lot of smiles though.

 The next day after we made our way to the river where we were told we would find sea otters but sadly after four days we couldn’t see the little balls of cuteness.
 We passed through a market and I bought the cutest little teacups about the perfect size for a shot of espresso!
 We walked towards the Ponte Vecchio which is fullllllll of jewellery stores.
 If you are curious that is literally all you will find.

-We made our way to an amazing view point called The Piazzale Michelangiolo and it was stunning!
+We made our way to an amazing view point called The Piazzale Michelangiolo and it was stunning.
 Perfect for photos and taking a seat on the steps.
 There is a place to get food and water here so if you get too hot don’t be afraid to sit down and eat some gelato.

 And I wasn’t the only one enjoying the beauty.
 This seemed to be a little hideaway where locals and tourist laid out to enjoyed the Tuscan sun.
 Some where getting a tan, others working on papers, some were drawing and some were simply laying against the trees reading.
 Aaron and I found a clear spot on the grass and joined in on the sun bathing.
-We had just spent the morning walking around Florence so our feet were beat so what better time to sit down and smell the roses!
+We had just spent the morning walking around Florence so our feet were beat so what better time to sit down and smell the roses.

-The Florence Cathedral and Basilica are all within walking distance so we made our way there after eating a pizza!
-Yes soup and bread and pizza.. it’s Italy!
-On the way home we grabbed some groceries, a bottle of wine and made ourselves a wholesome dinner.
-If you are in a grocery store buy the pesto!
-Soooooo amazing.
+The Florence Cathedral and Basilica are all within walking distance so we made our way there after eating a pizza.
+On the way home we grabbed some groceries, a bottle of wine and made ourselves a wholesome dinner.The amazing thing about Italy is how cheap their groceries are.
+If you are in a grocery store buy the pesto.
 I swear it was the best pesto of my life.
-I ate that with mixed spring salad with graded parmesan along side pumpkin ravioli and some random patty looking thing that said “vegan.”
+I ate that with mixed spring salad with graded parmesan along side pumpkin ravioli and some random veggie that said “vegan.”